 South African union files case against Samancor Chrome over alleged fraud

-JOHANNESBURG, Oct 2 (Reuters) - South Africa's Association of Mineworkers and Construction Union (AMCU) said it had filed a court case on Wednesday against manganese and chrome producer Samancor Chrome relating to alleged fraud.
+JOHANNESBURG, Oct 2 (Reuters) - One of South Africa'slargest mining unions filed a court case on Wednesday against privately-owned manganese and chrome producer Samancor Chrome relating to alleged fraud.

+Human rights lawyer Richard Spoor, who is representing the Association of Mineworkers and Construction Union (AMCU) said the case related to fraud and profit shifting worth hundreds of millions of dollars.

+Samancor, the second largest chrome producer in the world, declined to comment immediately.

 ((Tanisha.Heiberg@thomsonreuters.com; +27117753034; Reuters Messaging: tanisha.heiberg.thomsonreuters.com@reuters.net))